• Home

 Unified Building Blocks of Agentic AI

-Agentic AI systems, whether embodied in robotic agents or virtual AI assistants, share fundamental components that enable autonomy, intelligent decision-making, and self-improvement.
+Agentic AI systems, whether embodied in robotic agents or virtual AI agents, share fundamental components that enable autonomy, intelligent decision-making, and self-improvement.
 These elements form a structured workflow that efficiently allows AI systems to operate in physical and digital environments.

 Perception and Data Acquisition